playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 ![The server generates the HTML on the backend, which is then shipped to the client via SSR framework code](../../../react-beyond-the-render/posts/what-is-ssr-and-ssg/ssr.svg)

-> You can learn more about SSR and SSG apps in [our article which introduces the concepts.](/posts/what-is-ssr-and-ssg)
+> You can learn more about SSR and SSG apps in [our article, which introduces the concepts.](/posts/what-is-ssr-and-ssg)

 However, especially in the context of CSS-in-JS apps, this can cause problems with initial layout.
 Because of the way the server executes the JavaScript required to generate the styles for your app, it may not properly hydrate the styling before your markup lands on the user's machine.